PerinnoAB/DirtyHash/README.md

 ## Setup

-For tthe DirtyHash server, set up the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the Firebase service-account-file.json, where the database is maintained.
+For the DirtyHash server, set up the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the Firebase service-account-file.json, where the database is maintained.

 e.g.